 Not to mention, the higher the temperature, the higher will be the rate of evaporation.
 Moreover, this process comes under the category of the endothermic phenomenon.

 The opposite of evaporation is known as condensation.
 In other words, when a matter changes from gas (vapor) to its liquid form, known as condensation.

-Just to make things a bit more clear, when there is liquid to gas phase transition, by definition, we call it evaporation.
-On the contrary, when there is gas to liquid phase transition, we call it condensation.
+Just to make things a bit more clear, when there is liquid to a gas phase transition, by definition, we call it evaporation.
+On the contrary, when there is gas to a liquid phase transition, we call it condensation.

 In fact, the main difference between evaporation and condensation is that evaporation is a cooling process.
 While, on the other hand, condensation is a warming process.

 Evaporation Process: A cooling phenomena?

 According to the conventional definition of kinetic theory, the addition of heat allows the material to gain a substantial amount of energy.

 An energy that is used by the molecules of a material to overcome the attractive forces between each other.
 Hence, particles or simply molecules can become loosely bound to each other.